 As an Invitation

-In the “Share with Others” dialogue, enter the emails of the people you want to share it with.
+- In the “Share with people and groups” dialogue, enter the emails of the people you want to share it with.
 If you have them in your contacts, you can do it via names instead.

 As a Link

 If you want to place a link within the email, you can link directly to the Google Doc for people to read.
-To get a link, click on the blue “Share” button as above, but this time click on “Get shareable link” at the top-right of the box that appears.
+To get a link, click on the blue “Share” button next to your profile picture at the top right.
+This time, you’ll use the “Get Link” section.

 To make your link look professional in your email, try embedding it within text so it flows more naturally.